jplataquin/tility/README.md

     npm i tility

-or you can to download the zip file, place it in your directory and use ES6 import.
+or you can to download the zip file, place it in your directory and use ESM import.

     import {Template,View,Component} from './path-to-tility/src/tility.js'

 # Template Class
 **Basic Usage**

-The Template class allows you to create HTML tags from an instance using their names as methods.
-They can be ordered and arranged like regular HTML tags, but can be treated like regular javascript DOM objects.
+The Template class allows you to create HTML tags from the Template object instance using their names as methods.
+They can be ordered and arranged like regular HTML tags and can be treated like regular javascript DOM objects.

        import {Template} from './tility.js';

        //Create a Template instance
-       cost t = new Template();
+       const t = new Template();

        //Arrange them as you would like in a normal HTML file. t.h1('Tility test');